Polished Fushun amber piece with perfectly preserved midge insect.

 Global Sources

-• China: Fushun coalfields yield insect-rich amber (Eocene epoch).
+• China: Fushun coalfields yield insect-rich amber from the Eocene epoch.

 • Notable Deposits: